Eastern Buzzard

 A raptor slightly smaller than a Black Kite (Milvus migrans).
 Females are slightly larger than males.

 The head is brown with a sharp, black beak.
 The cheeks are somewhat whitish.
 The collar (chest) is round and white.
-The tips of the wings and back are blackish-brown.
+The wingtips and back are dark brown.
 The underside is generally pale brown, giving a whitish impression when viewed from below.
-The tail feathers have a fan-like silhouette.
+The tail feathers have a fan-shaped silhouette.

 Apart from size, distinguishing features include color and tail feather shape.
-The Black Kite is overall dark brown, including the underside, while the Common Buzzard has a whitish underside.
-The tail feathers of the Black Kite are triangular, while those of the Common Buzzard are fan-shaped (roundish).
-Since it can be judged by silhouette alone, the author often uses the shape of the tail feathers as a basis for identification.
+In terms of color, the Black Kite is uniformly dark brown, including the underside, while the Common Buzzard has a whitish underside.
+The tail feather shape is triangular in the Black Kite, whereas it is fan-shaped (roundish) in the Common Buzzard.
+Since it can be judged by silhouette alone, the author often relies on the shape of the tail feathers as a basis for identification.

 Male

-Smaller than females, with a stronger brown coloration.
+Smaller than the female, with a stronger brown coloration.

 Female